Article

 Unlike the FAIR method, CVSS scores do not take into account the potential impact on the organization's activities when quantifying cyber risks.
 Translating cyber risks into financial terms is one of the strengths of the FAIR method, enabling organizations to focus on the assets that are most essential to their business.

-Quantifying cyber risks is an approach that is increasingly in demand from senior management, who today want to better control their risks while optimizing their expenditure.
-The CVSS rating system and the FAIR method are two recognized but fundamentally different approaches.
-The CVSS system takes a more technical approach to managing and prioritizing the vulnerabilities to be corrected.
+The CVSS system is part of a more technical approach to managing and prioritizing the vulnerabilities to be corrected.
 The FAIR method, on the other hand, translates the probable consequences of cyber risks into financial terms.
 It's up to each organization to choose the approach best suited to its needs in terms of cyber risk assessment and management.